3mdeb/openpower-coreboot-docs/devnotes/porting.md

 ## Building OpenPOWER firmware

 Sometimes it may be necessary to modify the core OpenPOWER firmware.
-The easies way to do this is to use op-build.
+The easiest way to do this is to use op-build.
 To build the image get familiar with the [README.md](https://git.raptorcs.com/git/talos-op-build/tree/README.md).